valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

-Redis-like assert function.
+Valkey-like assert function.

 The macro `RedisModule_Assert(expression)` is recommended, rather than calling this function directly.

-A failed assertion will shut down the server and produce logging information that looks identical to information generated by Redis itself.
+A failed assertion will shut down the server and produce logging information that looks identical to information generated by Valkey itself.

 <span id="RedisModule_LatencyAddSample"></span>